 2. RUBBER

-Inverted rubbers are better for offensive players who prioritize power and speed than pimpled rubbers, which are for defensive players who wish to control the ball and modify its spin.
-Anti-spin rubbers are ideal for players who wish to impede their opponent's spin or who play in a defensive manner.
+Inverted rubbers are better suited for offensive players who prioritise power and speed, whereas pimpled rubbers are designed for defensive players who aim to control the ball and modify its spin.
+Anti-spin rubbers are ideal for players who wish to impede their opponent’s spin or who play in a defensive manner.

 Read More - How to Choose the Tennis Rubber and Balls